umstek/handpicked/software.md

 ## Hex editors

 1. HxD: Free and enough.
+2. [ImHex](https://github.com/WerWolv/ImHex): A hex editor with a massive plugin system.
-2. <https://hexed.it/>: All apps are going online.
+3. <https://hexed.it/>: All apps are going online.
 This is a good example.

 ## JSON Editors